Mary Jo Muratore

 Molière's Metatextual Maneuvers

-Herméneutique de la folie textuelle - Vol. I
+Herméneutique de la folie textuelle: re-lectures - Vol. I

-Herméneutique de la folie textuelle - Vol. II
+Herméneutique de la folie textuelle: re-lectures - Vol. II

 The Weave of Fragmentation.
 Discursive Struggle in Novels by Assia Djebar, Sabiha Khemir, Rachida Madani